SequentMicrosystems/ioplus-rpi/OpenPLC.md

 [![ioplus-rpi](res/sequent.jpg)](https://www.sequentmicrosystems.com)

-# OpenPLC guide for Home Automation Card for Raspberry Pi
+# OpenPLC guide for Home Automation Card

 The OpenPLC team recently developed a new hardware layer called Python SubModule or just simply PSM.
 The description is this:
 _"PSM is a powerful bridge that connects OpenPLC core to Python.
 You can use PSM to write your own OpenPLC driver in pure Python."_